Advanced Usage

 Failing the Clean Session check has most often been observed in S1* accounts.
 We have yet to determine why.

-In this case, it may be prudent to disable the Clean Session requirement if you are certain the account will end the day flat, either through NinjaTrader Account Management End-of-Day Auto-Flattening or otherwise.
+In this case, it may be prudent to disable the Clean Session requirement if you are certain the account will end the day flat, either through NinjaTrader Account Management or otherwise.